 The electrical system is checked as part of a Professional Engineer's home inspection.
-A modern home, building, condo unit, or co-op unit requires electricity to run many of vital systems such as lighting, heating, hot water, appliances, and cooling system.
-Because so many of today's appliances require electric power, some existing homes and buildings do not have enough circuits to support modern electrical usage.
-Homes, buildings, condo units, and co-op units with insufficient electric service need not be very old.
-Even a home, building, condo unit, or co-op unit built only 25 years ago may not have the electric wiring to support the today's needs.
+A modern home or building requires electricity to run many of vital systems such as lighting, heating, hot water, appliances, and cooling system.
+Because so appliances require electric power, some existing homes and buildings do not have enough circuits to support modern electrical usage.
+Buildings with insufficient electric service (or an undersized panel) need not be very old.
+A building constructed only 10 years ago may not have the electric wiring to support the today's needs.
 However, modern energy-efficient equipment and appliances allow some building to get by with a smaller electric service.

 Electric service insufficiency is often aggravated by homeowners who add appliances without providing additional circuits.
 If someone adds appliances without upgrading the electric service, hazardous conditions may exist.

 The electrical system consists of the electric lead-in wire, the electric meter and meter pan, the circuit breaker panel (or fuse box in an old house or building), the wiring, and the outlets, switches, lights, and other electrical devices.
 The whole electric system in the house or building needs to be assessed.
-If you are purchasing a condominium unit or co-op unit, the electric service to the unit needs to be assessed to determine if it is sufficient for modern electrical needs.
+If you are purchasing a condo or co-op, the electric service to the unit needs to be assessed to determine if it is sufficient for modern electrical needs.

-In addition, most communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
+Communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
 (Exceptions are made for homeowners wiring their own home.)
-So an Inspector who creates a hazardous condition as the result of opening circuit breaker or fuse panel would not be permitted to repair the hazardous condition created.

 There is a misconception that if a house has circuit breakers and has 100-Amp, 240-Volt service, it is sufficient.
-There is also a misconception that if a home, building, condo unit, and co-op unit has circuit breakers and no fuses, the electric service and electric wiring are sufficient.
-If a house has large electrical loads such as air-conditioning, a swimming pool, or an appliance such as an electric range, then 200 amp service may be required.
+There is also a misconception that if a home, building, condo unit, or co-op unit has circuit breakers and no fuses, the electric service and electric wiring are sufficient.
+If a house has large electrical loads such as air-conditioning, a swimming pool, or an appliance such as an electric range, then 150-amp or 200-amp service may be required.
 The electric panel may also be undersized for the number of circuit breakers installed.

-You can depend upon the Engineer to assess the sufficiency of the electric service and electric wiring in the home, building, condo unit, or co-op unit that you are considering purchasing.
+You can depend upon the Professional Engineer Inspector to assess the sufficiency of the electric service and electric wiring in the home, building, condo, or co-op that you are considering purchasing.

 Below are terms used in describing home wiring and building wiring: